Unveiling the Nature of Infrared Bright, Optically Dark Galaxies with Early JWST Data: Summary and Conclusions

-\item The average properties of HST-dark galaxies show their high-$z$ dusty nature with 82 \% of the sample at $2 \lesssim z \lesssim 8$.
-Surprisingly, we identify eleven galaxies at $z>6$ with a median dust attenuation of $\mathrm{A_{v} \sim 1.8 \pm 0.4 mag}$.
+\item The average properties of HST-dark galaxies show their high-$z$ dusty nature with $\mathrm{80 \ \%}$ of the sample at $3 \lesssim z \lesssim 8$.
+Surprisingly, we identify eighth galaxies at $z>6$ with a median dust attenuation of $\mathrm{A_{v} \sim 1.9 \pm 0.4}$ mag.
 This indicates that massive, heavily obscured galaxies have been missing from our cosmic census in the epoch of reionization.